doinaklinger/agile-colours/README.md

 # zenhub-colouring-chrome-plugin
 Browser extension for adding colours to [Zenhub](https://www.zenhub.com/) boards.

-Created by team Supro to improve our process for delivering [IBM App Connect Product](https://www.ibm.com/uk-en/cloud/app-connect).
+Created by team Supro to improve our process for delivering [IBM App Connect](https://www.ibm.com/uk-en/cloud/app-connect).

 This has been developed starting from this sample https://developer.chrome.com/extensions/getstarted